nanaimi/HoleDet/README.md

 mkdir build
 cd build
 cmake .. -DCMAKE_BUILD_TYPE=Debug
-make -j 6
+make -j 4
 ./HoleDet
 ```

 ### Create Floor plan pcd

 First the floor plan jpg is opened.
 Here you can click on all corners of your indoor space.
 It is very important that
 you remember in which order you click them.
-If you have clicked them all close the picture with the `esc` button
+If you have clicked them all, close the picture with the `esc` button
 (do not just close the window). \
-Next the projected point cloud of the floor plane is opened.
+Next, the projected point cloud of the floor plane is opened.
 Here you have to hold `shift` and click on the same
 corners (in the same order as before).
-After you have finished do not just close window but just hold `shift` again
+After you have finished, do not just close window, instead hold `shift` again and
-and click anywhere.
+click anywhere.
 Unfortunately the viewer cannot be closed in a different way, which is a known PCL
 [issue](https://github.com/PointCloudLibrary/pcl/issues/3959).
 A first transformation based on your selection of corners
 is then applied.
-This is then refined using Ransac.
+This is then refined using RANSAC.
 This point cloud is then saved, so you do not have to do this step
-again (remember to change the parameter).
+again (remember to change the config parameter).

 ### Output

-The pipeline generates multiple outputs files in the `output/` directory.
-First there is an overview
+The pipeline generates multiple output files in the `output/` directory.
+First there is
-file which shows for each hole:
+an [overview file](doc/example_results_overview.csv) which shows for each hole:
 - Coordinates of the centroid
 - Number of boundary points
 - Area of hole
 - Score of the hole

-Furthermore, for each hole there is a file generated in `output/poses` containing
+Furthermore, for each hole there is a [csv file](doc/example_poses.csv) generated in `output/poses` containing the
-the computed poses to resample the hole.
+computed poses to resample the hole.
 The poses are saved as row major flattened matrices.
+Before rerunning the pipeline
-Before rerunning the pipeline you should delete all the files from the output folder (but not the folder).
+you should delete all the files from the output folder (but not the folder).

 ## Constants and Parameters
 The pipeline uses a lot of parameters.
 These can be found and changed in the `cfg/config.yaml` file.